psychemedia/island-storynotes/st_helens.md

 The first church at St Helens, or 'Etharin' as we think it was then known, was built on the Duver in Saxon times by Hildila who was Chaplain to Wilfred, Bishop of Chichester.
 The wooden church
 Wilfred had been granted land on the Isle of Wight by Caedwalla the Saxon king, who took the Island by force in AD686.
-The simple wooden church with its views over to Chichester was built following Wilfred’s visit to the Island in AD704 and is believed to have survived until it was burnt down by the marauding Danes in AD998.
+The simple wooden church with its views over to Chichester was built following Wilfred's visit to the Island in AD704 and is believed to have survived until it was burnt down by the marauding Danes in AD998.
 Founding the priory
 A priory at St Helens was founded after the Norman Conquest by French Benedictine monks.
 The church was rebuilt in Norman style to serve both parish and priory.
 It was dedicated to St Helena, mother of the Roman Emperor Constantine, from whom the village subsequently took its name.
 The tower was added in the 13th century during the reign of Henry III.